AccessLex Institute Grant Application Policy

 Step 1: Resource Review and Eligibility Determination

 - Funding Priorities.
-Proposals must align with the goals as described in the overviews above of the respective grant program to which applicants wish to apply.
-Proposed projects must address these issues at the national level, or encompass more localized efforts that might be efficiently scaled across institutions and regions for greater impact.
+Proposals must align with the goal of the specific grant program to which applicants wish to apply (see overview above).
+Proposed projects can address these issues at the national level or encompass more localized efforts that might be efficiently scaled across institutions and regions for greater impact.

-- Program-specific resources.
-The Bar Success, Diversity Pipeline, Financial Education and Unsolicited Grant Programs have additional resources specific to them that applicants should also read.
+- Program-specific Resources.
+The Diversity Pipeline Intervention Grant Program, the Bar Success Intervention Grant Program, the Bar Success Research Grant Program have additional resources specific to them that applicants should also read.
 These resources may include materials such as informational PowerPoint presentations, blog posts, or FAQs.
 Please visit the webpage for the specific grant program to which you are applying to access this information.